The answer to this question is dependent on where you are at with your situation.

 In the past, the only option you had was to hire a lawyer in response.
 Today, it is your legal right to self-represent, and given the pressure from the Canadian population, the courts in Canada are making it easier and putting systems in place to support those who do not want to go through litigation and want to self-represent or use mediation.

-Like most lawyers, divorce mediation companies typically offer the initial consultation for free.
+Like most lawyers, divorce mediation companies typically offer the initial consultation at no charge.
 Unlike lawyers, mediation firms are unbiased and will seek to serve both parties equally protecting each of their interests.
 See if your spouse would be open to a 60-minute consultation.
 You can go together, or separately, but rest assured this is the future of divorce.

 If you want someone to reveal what you perceive is the “truth” about your spouse, then you are best suited for lawyers.
 With lawyers, you get to put all your viewpoints and facts into a notarized affidavit and try to prove to the courts that you are right.
 In this case, hiring a divorce lawyer is the best solution.